Give2Peer/g2p-server-symfony/features/README.md

 They cover :
 - registering
+- editing profile
+- finding items
-- finding items around various locations :
+  - around various locations :
       - latitude / longitude _(preferred)_
       - postal addresses
       - IPs _(that one randomly fails)_
-  - with pagination
+  - with pagination (to review)
+  - filtered by tags (to do)
 - giving items
   - gaining karma
   - daily quotas
+- levelling up
 - picturing items, as the picture upload is done in a separate request
 - statistics (early stages)